zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   >
   > public UnknownClass.selectTopAuthType(iSessObj: ISession): void {
   >
-  > - This function should use the new getAuthTypeOrder function to get the ordered array of auth types.
+  > - This function should use the new getAuthOrder function to get the ordered array of authentications.
-  > - It should confirm if the auth types (in the preferred order) and their associated properties are available in the iSessObj.
+  > - It should confirm if the authentications (in the preferred order) and their associated properties are available in the iSessObj.
-  > - Once the first auth type is found, the properties related to all other auth types should be removed from iSessObj.
+  > - Once the first authentication is found, the properties related to all other authentications should be removed from iSessObj.
   > - <span style="color:red">Maybe this function lives in AbstractSession?.</span>
   >
   > }